farling42/obsidian-import-json/README.md

 The following variables will be removed in a future version, since they are accessible from the new `@import...` variables.

-- `SourceFilename`: The name of the file which is supplying the data.
+- `SourceFilename`: The name of the file which is supplying the data. _This has been superceded by `@importSourceFile.name`_
-- `SourceIndex`: If the source data is an array (which is always the case for CSV files) this will be the index into the array, otherwise it will be the name of the field within the 'Field containing the data' object which is being used to create the current note.
+- `SourceIndex`: If the source data is an array (which is always the case for CSV files) this will be the index into the array, otherwise it will be the name of the field within the 'Field containing the data' object which is being used to create the current note. _This has been superceded by `@importSourceIndex`._

 ### Additional Handlebar Functions